Sport in Vanuatu: Basketball

+Cricket

+Cricket has gained significant popularity in Vanuatu over recent decades.
+The Vanuatu National Cricket Team, an associate member of the International Cricket Council (ICC) in the East Asia-Pacific region, has performed notably, securing the runner-up position in the ICC East Asia-Pacific Cup against Papua New Guinea.
+Additionally, the Vanuatu Women's team has successfully advanced to the 2024 ICC Women's T20 World Cup Qualifier after winning against all six opponents at the regional qualifier.

 National Sports Federation

 After Independence, the National Sports Federations (NSFs) came under the Government body called Vanuatu Amateur Sports Federation (VASF).

 The VASF started a “national games” called, the Inter-District Games (IDG) in 1982 that were held bi-annually in selected district capitals of the four districts, namely, the Northern District, Southern District, Central District No.1 and Central District No.2.
 The last IDG was held in 1988 in Ambae.
 The “national games” were revived by VASANOC in 1997 under the name, “Inter-Provincial Games” and is now called the Vanuatu National Games.
 Unlike the IDG, this one had a Games Charter to guide its organization.

 A national secondary school games was established in 2000 and organized mainly by schoolteachers but discontinued after the 2005 Games due to funding and lack of consistent school competitions.

 The Vanuatu National Olympic Committee was formerly established in March 1987 when IOC President Juan Antonio Samaranch visited the country.
 As required by the Olympic Charter, the five Olympic NSFs that helped to establish the NOC were athletics, basketball, boxing, football and volleyball.
 All these NSFs had Constitutions that required them to have sports leagues in the islands and were seeking IF membership which was impossible without NOC approval.
 The IOC Congress in February 1987 in Turkey officially accepted Vanuatu's membership as an IOC member and the country's first participation in the Olympic Games was in the 1988 Games in Seoul, South Korea in the sport of Athletics and Boxing.
 Since Seoul, Vanuatu has participated in all editions of the Games in Athletics and Archery (in 2000) and Table-Tennis (in 2008).
 Vanuatu also participated in the inaugural Youth Olympic Games in Singapore in football and 3on3 women's basketball.
 Since 1988, all Ni-Vanuatu athletes to the Olympics have been wildcards, with exception of Archery in 2000.
 The Vanuatu Beach-Volleyball Women's Team are currently on track to qualify on merit in the London Games in 2012.

 Vanuatu has been participating in the Commonwealth Games since the 1982 Games in Brisbane, Australia in the sport of Athletics consecutively, Boxing (1982 and 1986), Cycling (1990), Table-Tennis (2006 and 2010).